Patang Hotel

-Patang Hotel, officially Neelkanth Patang – The Revolving Restaurant, is a revolving restaurant located at Nehru Bridge corner on Ashram Road in Ahmedabad, Gujarat, India.
+Patang Hotel, also known as Patang Re-Evolve, is a revolving restaurant located at Nehru Bridge corner on Ashram Road in Ahmedabad, Gujarat, India.
 Built in 1980–1984, 221 ft above the ground, it is considered as the landmark of Ahmedabad.

 History

 The restaurant is named Patang, literally a "fighter kite" in Gujarati language.
 It was designed by an architect Hasmukh Patel.
 The restaurant and the adjoining Chinubhai Centre, a commercial complex, were built in 1980–1984 at a cost of approximately ₹1.25 crore.

 It was closed in 1990s and also in early 2000s following 2001 Bhuj earthquake.
 It was purchased by Dharmadev Group and operated from 2007 to 2019.
 It was closed from 2019 to 2023 due to COVID-19 pandemic and renovation which cost ₹12 crore.
 It was reopened on 24 October 2023 with new interiors and exteriors.
 Another terrace and garden restaurants were built at the additional cost of ₹10 crore.